Russian Studies Abroad History, Politics, Literature, Political Economy, and Business

 View All St. Petersburg Courses

 Required Core Courses:

 RS 100/200/300 Russian Language Intensive language study offered at five different levels, from beginning to advanced.
 Class size is small (3-8 students).
-9 credits.
+240 academic hours.
 Prerequisites: none

 Culture Lab Excursions, seminars, and other out-of-the-classroom experiences at locations of historical, cultural, or other interest.(More Info) Contact SRAS about requirements for receiving credit.
 Prerequisites: none

 You Might Also Like: